RFM Score: Analysis, Formula, and How to Calculate It

 Monetary value = 5

 Just like one-night stands, Don Juan customers place one high-value order and never come back.
+They represent a missed opportunity for long-term engagement and loyalty.
 You need to find out why they never came back and dig deeper for clues.
 Maybe it was a toxic product or a poor customer experience.
+Dig deeper for clues by analyzing their purchase journey, seeking feedback, and reviewing their interactions with your brand.

 Break-Ups